Which is the best Japanese Cast iron Teapot of 2020 ?

 Then you won’t need a thermos.
 Your tea will stay warm for at least 60 minutes or more.
 And this teapot will be more resistant to breaking too.
 Even if you drop it from a some high point.
 It may have bumps here or there, but it will still be 100% functional.

-We have tested these cast iron teapots for you to guide you in your choice.
+3 Top reviewed cast iron teapots to guide you in your choice :

 A premium and stylish blue colored cast iron teapot for everyday use.
 With its relatively large capacity, it allows you to serve more than four cups and is suitable for use in a working environment with colleagues or when you are camping.
 It has a stainless steel infuser that can be removed for cleaning, which is very practical.